 I live and work in Washington, D.C., and I can be reached via email at krauscr[at]gmail.com.

-I’ve got pages covering my research, interests in scholarly practices in the digital age, and dissertation project elsewhere on this website.
+Elsewhere on this site, I have pages covering my research, interests in scholarly practices in the digital age, and dissertation project.
 You can also get to know me on a line-by-line basis through my curriculum vitae.
 Feel free to get in touch.

 As you might expect, my musings here reflect only my own views and not those of my employer or any of my institutional affiliations.